sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 From here you have to select roll back to chromeOS

 Device Tests :
 Chromebox CN60 (Celeron 2955U) works perfectly with Lubuntu/Zorin Lite including Sound .

+For CN60 , these are the step images :

 Good Device to spend time to mod , HP Chromebox G2 i7